turingschool-examples/frontend-mod-1-prework/section2/README.md

 ## Save your work in Git

-When you are finished with all of the section2 activities, use your terminal to run the following commands in order to save your work to your local git repository.
+When you are finished with all of the `section2` activities, use your terminal to run the following commands in order to save your work to your local Git repository.

 1. `$ git add section2/exercises`
 1. `$ git add section2/reflection.md`